Squidbillies

 Squidbillies is an American adult animated sitcom created by Jim Fortier and Dave Willis for Cartoon Network's late-night programming block Adult Swim.
 An unofficial pilot for the series aired on April 1, 2005.
 The series later made its official debut on October 16, 2005, and ended on December 12, 2021, with a total of 132 episodes over the course of 13 seasons.

-The series is about the Cuylers, an impoverished family of anthropomorphic hillbilly mud squids living in the Georgia region of the Blue Ridge Mountains.
-The series revolves around the exploits of an alcoholic father (Early), who is often abusive in a comedic way towards his family.
-His son, Rusty, is desperate for his approval; his mother and grandmother, known in the show as Granny, are often the center of his aggression; and Lily, Early's sister, is mostly unconscious in a pool of her own vomit.
+The series follows the Cuylers, an impoverished family of anthropomorphic hillbilly "mud squids" living in the Georgia region of the Blue Ridge Mountains.
+The series revolves around the exploits of Early, a lazy, ornery alcoholic and frequent criminal.
+Early's son, Rusty, is good-natured and eager for his father's approval.
+The eldest Cuyler, Granny, is very old and has many health problems, but nevertheless is quite resilient.
+Lil, Early's sister, is a hairdresser, sex worker, and meth cook who is often found unconscious in a pool of her own vomit.
+Early's friend, Sheriff, is the friendly, incompetent sheriff, often tasked with arresting Early.
+Early's employer, Dan Halen, is an evil exploitative robber baron.

 The series also airs in syndication in other countries and has been released on various DVD sets and other forms of home media.

 Setting and premise

 Squidbillies follows the exploits of the Cuyler family and their interactions with the local populace, which usually results in a fair amount of destruction, mutilation, and death.
-The Cuylers are essentially given free rein and protected from the consequences of their actions whenever possible by their crudely drawn friend, the Sheriff (whose name is "Sharif"), as they are said to be the last twisted remnants of a federally protected endangered species, the "Appalachian Mud Squid".
-They live in the southern Appalachian Mountains located in the North Georgia mountains.
-At the epicenter of this rural paradise is Dougal County, home to crippling gambling addictions, a murderous corporation, sexual deviants, and the authentic Southern mountain squid.
+Despite their many crimes, the Cuylers often go unpunished by their friend, Sheriff (born Sharif), as they are the last individuals of a federally protected endangered species, the "Appalachian mud squid".
+They live in the fictional Dougal County in the North Georgia mountains.
+Dougal County is impoverished, with little amenities or industry, save for the exploitative Dan Halen Sheetrock International.
 The show often satirizes the history and culture of the American South, including the Lost Cause, slavery, religious fundamentalism, segregation, political conservatism, bigotry, racism, and poverty.
 In the words of The New York Times, the show takes "backwoods stereotypes" and turns them into "a cudgel with which to pound maniacally on all manner of topical subjects."

 Production

-Squidbillies was produced by Williams Street Productions; it was written by Dave Willis, co-creator of Aqua Teen Hunger Force, and Jim Fortier, previously of The Brak Show, both of whom worked on the Adult Swim series Space Ghost Coast to Coast.
-The show was animated by Radical Axis until 2012, with Awesome Inc taking on animation duties until the show’s conclusion.
+Squidbillies was created by Dave Willis, co-creator of Aqua Teen Hunger Force, and Jim Fortier, previously of The Brak Show, both of whom worked on the Adult Swim series Space Ghost Coast to Coast.
+The show was animated by Radical Axis until 2012, with Awesome Inc taking on animation duties until the show's conclusion.